Harry Potter belongs to J.K. Rowling, not me.

 After the Grangers had been apprised of what had been happening at Hogwarts for the past few weeks, and everything that Dumbledore had done against Harry, they agreed that the headmaster might check their house for the young couple, and so they were quickly packing everything they needed – which consisted mainly of clothes and photos that couldn't be replaced – into Harry's bottomless trunk.
 Hermione hurriedly stuffed all the books from her small library in there as well.

 Thirty minutes after the couple arrived at Granger residence, they were leaving.
-After healing Harry's burn, the phoenix landed on his shoulder and stayed there since.
+After healing Harry's burn, the phoenix landed on his shoulder and had stayed there since.
 They tried to ask him to take them to Grimmauld Place, but he didn't seem to want to.
 Hermione theorized that phoenixes only transported people by flame when there was an urgent need.
 He, after all, didn't flame Harry, Ron, Ginny and Lockhart out of the Chamber of Secrets.
 They'd had to ride along on a normal flight.

 Harry looked flabbergasted.
 "I wish someone had told me that the first time I came here.
 It would've been a lot easier than manually cleaning everything."